Wednesday, April 21, 2010

 But they certainly don't have to.
 Google treats each URL above separately (and equally) regardless of whether it's a file or a directory, or it contains a trailing slash or it doesn't contain a trailing slash.

-Different content on / and no-/ URLs okay for Google, often less ideal for users
+Different content on slash and non-slash URLs is okay for Google, but often is less ideal for users

 For this reason, trailing slash and non-trailing slash URLs often serve the same content.
 The most common case is when a site is configured with a directory structure: